 My Memoir: In my 20s

 Do I have a name for this yet?
 No. Do I have the general idea?
 Yes.
-Treat this like a wattpad or like the Canva side before the original Webtoon.
+Treat this like a wattpad or like the Canvas side before the original Webtoon.

 This is dedicated to my nieces and nephews